 When you sit down to play Three Card Poker, for example, don’t put the additional ante in to get Pair Plus.
 You might well hit a pair of aces and curse the fact that you didn’t pay for it on one deal, but the money you’ll save in the long-run will outweigh the money that you could have won if you’d paid for it on every hand.
 In short, do not fall for the ‘feeling’ that you sometimes get that you’re going to get lucky sooner or later.

 Not every game has an equivalent to Basic Strategy that you can adopt in order to reduce the House Edge.
 That’s why you need to be sensible when it comes to picking which games to play in the casino.
 Casino employees will be happy to either tell you the House Edge on a game or else point you to where you can find that information out, so make sure you do so before you sit down at a table.
-The House Edge already gives the casino a guaranteed profit, so don’t make it easier for them.
+The House Edge already gives the casino an assured net win, so don’t make it easier for them.